Listen to this article.

 A legacy does not have to just be one of these examples.
 A legacy can be an ever-evolving mixture of one or all of them.
 For some families, creating a legacy like this is not helpful or comforting so they find their own ways to grieve, process, and look to the future.
 There is no right or wrong way to integrate grief, so long as the parent is processing their grief and not avoiding it.

 WHY IS A LEGACY IMPORTANT?

 The examples above are in no way a comprehensive look at what a legacy can look like.
-The very fact that legacies are unique and specific to the families creating them means that there will be legacies created that I cannot even begin to imagine.
+The very fact that legacies are unique and specific to the families creating them means that there will be legacies created that we cannot even begin to imagine.
 Grieving people have been known to drive innovation, change standards of care, and create new avenues for connection.
 The power that lies in the love left behind after a loss is limitless.
-Parents are incredible agents for change, whether that change has impact on the world around them or if that change simply means that they learn how to live again a world without their child.
+Parents are incredible agents for change, whether that change has an impact on the world around them or if that change simply means that they learn how to live again in a world without their child.

 Support them in their desire for a legacy by offering your help or expertise.
 Support them by listening, validating, and encouraging.
 Support them by not saying anything if you do not understand or agree with the legacy they are fighting for.
 It is not your job to change or influence how they grieve or find meaning in this life.
-You cannot possibly know what you have not experienced yourself, so I encourage you to be a support for them without judgment or expectation.
+You cannot possibly know what you have not experienced yourself, so we encourage you to be a support for them without judgment or expectation.